jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Marco Aurelio, Meditaciones__

+> Entiende que los hombres cometerán siempre, aunque te exaspere, los mismo errores
+>
+> __--- Marco Aurelio, Meditaciones__

-> The currency used in the casion of evolution is survival
+> The currency used in the casino of evolution is survival
 >
 > __--- Richard Dawkins, the selfish gene__